Windy days on the water can be thrilling and challenging for both the experienced SUPer and the beginner.

 - Going with a smaller SUP may seem attractive, but it will be dangerous to SUP with it on a windy day

-A stable and durable board with a pointy or hybrid nose is ideal for the occasion.
+A stable and durable board with a pointy or hybrid nose is ideal.

 Bring Safety Gear & Supplies